 Training for Success

-Training for Success is all about giving you the tools and the confidence to find work.
+Training for Success (TfS) is all about giving you the tools and the confidence to find work.
 It focuses on the extra learning you may need.
 The TfS programme is changing from 31 July 2021.

 Training for Success is designed for young people aged 16 - 17, with extended age eligibility for young people with a disability up to age 22 and up to age 24 for those from an in-care background.

 What you will learn with Training for Success

 The programme guarantees training up to 104 weeks (156 weeks for those with a disability) to help you gain the recognised skills and qualifications to help you progress in your chosen career.